 National Peking Duck Day

-National Peking Duck Day is a holiday that’s observed on January 18th annually and honors the dish that hails from Beijing and has been prepared in China since the Imperial Era.
-For everyone who isn’t familiar with this dish, Peking Duck is a whole duck that’s been slaughtered after 65 days and is seasoned using a particular blend of spices before they’re roasted in either a hung oven or a closed one.
+National Peking Duck Day is a holiday observed on January 18th annually, honoring the dish that hails from Beijing and has been prepared in China since the Imperial Era.
+For those unfamiliar with this dish, Peking Duck is a whole duck that has been slaughtered after 65 days and is seasoned with a particular blend of spices before being roasted in either a hung oven or a closed one.

-Roasted Duck can be traced back to China during the Southern and Northern Dynasties.
-This is a period of Chinese history that lasted from 420 to 589, so roasted duck has been made for at least the past 1,600+ years, if not longer in China.
+Roasted duck can be traced back to China during the Southern and Northern Dynasties, a period of Chinese history that lasted from 420 to 589.
+Therefore, roasted duck has been made for at least the past 1,600+ years, if not longer, in China.
 During the Yuan Dynasty, a particular type of roasted duck was prepared for the Emperor in China and was named “Shao Yazi” during the 14th century.
 Although this wasn’t technically Peking Duck, it was closer to modern versions than it had previously been.
-It wouldn’t be until the Ming Dynasty, during the 14th through 17th centuries that Peking Duck began to take shape.
+It wouldn’t be until the Ming Dynasty, during the 14th through 17th centuries, that Peking Duck began to take shape.
 By the middle of the 19th century, the recipe for this dish would be fully fleshed out by Imperial chefs.

 Interesting Facts About Ducks

-- All ducks are part of the bird family Anatidae.
-This family includes geese and swans as well.
+- All ducks are part of the bird family Anatidae, which includes geese and swans as well.

 - There are approximately 175 birds in the Anatidae family, but not all of them are ducks.